 Sarah: …Are to stay on their own cushion and listen.

 Jim: I like your style.

 Jim: Let me ask you this, though, because this can be a real frustration for a parent who’s trying and is more systematic about their approach.
-How do they relax when you’re – particularly your son – you know, he’s 5 years old.
+How do they relax when you’re – particularly your son – you know, he’s 5 years old?
 He’s bouncing off the walls.
 You’re reading the story, and what you end up doing so often is getting upset.
 “Johnny, come over here.
 Sit down.
-Listen to mommy or daddy (laughter),” you know?
+Listen to mommy or daddy.”
+You know?
 And they’re going, “Check out, check out.
-(Laughter) I’m not here anymore.”
+I’m not here anymore.”
+(Laughter)

 Sarah: Yeah.
 It needs to be more of an invitation I think – an invitation to enjoy time together.
 I think one of the things that’s helpful to remember is the story – as important and as powerful as the story is – isn’t actually as impactful as a child feeling like my parent wants to spend time with me.

 Jim: They pick those things up…

 Jim: Let’s talk about more of the benefits of reading aloud to your kids.